EinBaum/SuperIgnore/README.md

 - Temporary (timed) ignores
 - Ignore only in selected chat channels
 - Uses default WoW interface and /ignore command
+- Can show ignored messages in GUI
 - Works with Prat, WIM and WhisperFu

 ## Modules
-- Additional modules can be enabled at any time
-- Modules can filter names and messages
+- Included modules can filter names & messages:

 #### Special Snowflake Blocker
 - Blocks messages sent by players who have special characters in their names